UoB-COMSM0110/2024-group-3/docs/report/evaluation.md

             }
           }

-Test to make sure that the starting positions of the enemy snakes are within bounds :
+Test to make sure that the starting positions of the enemy snakes are within bounds:

                   // Assertion testing
                   assert startX >= 1 && startX <= 100;